grbsystems/microservices/README.md

 The url for the counter service via the gateway is [http://localhost:8080/gateway/counterservice/count](http://localhost:8080/gateway/counterservice/count)

+The service is password protected (me/password) using the very basics of spring security and a hard coded password list.

 You can override the service names in the zuul config file.
 You probably don't want to go this, but it can be useful when you have name conflicts.